 Can courage quell despair !

 The final stanza is the longest of this poem and conquers the more daunting part of life, death.
-The first two complete sentences of this stanza are questions in which the speaker is basically asking,”so what?”
+The first two complete sentences of this stanza are questions in which the speaker is basically asking, ”so what?”
 So what if “Death at times steps in…?”
 So what if “sorrow seems to win?”
 These things are temporary.
 The speaker is acknowledging that these things exist but she is not allowing them to sway her.

-The fifth line of this stanza is more hopefully.
+The fifth line of this stanza is more hopeful.
 She describes hope as having “elastic springs.”
 Even though “she fell” in sorrow, she will bounce back up again in hope.
 Her “golden wings” are still “strong” and “buoyant” and will be able to “bear us well.”
-This character in the poem can be representing the poet herself, or perhaps someone she knows quite personally and has depending on for support in the past, a mother or sister figure.
+This character in the poem can be representing the poet herself, or perhaps someone she knows quite personally and has depended on for support in the past, a mother or sister figure.
 The last four lines of the poem speak of strength in which the speaker is promoting living “fearlessly” and “manfully” (as a strong man would live).

-She concludes with, when one’s day of “trial” comes (this could be simply one’s most challenging day or the end times itself in which one will be judged by God) be victorious in courage.
+She concludes with when one’s day of “trial” comes (this could be simply one’s most challenging day or the end times itself in which one will be judged by God) be victorious in courage.
 No despair can quell the victory one feels when holding on to hope; nothing can touch it, not even death.

 About Charlotte Bronte

 Charlotte Brontë was born in Thornton, Yorkshire, England in April of 1816.
 She is one of three literary sisters, Emily, best known for writing Wuthering Heights, and Anne, best known for The Tenant of Wildfell Hall and Agnes Grey.
 The Brontë siblings were raised and educated in a strictly Anglican home.
-All of the Brontë children were dedicated, well-read students and Charlotte became a writer at a young age and published her first, and best known, novel Jane Eyre in 1847 under the male pseudonym of Currer Bell.
+All of the Brontë children were dedicated, well-read students, and Charlotte became a writer at a young age and published her first, and best known, novel Jane Eyre in 1847 under the male pseudonym of Currer Bell.
 All three Brontë sisters chose to write with male pseudonyms hoping to avoid the stigma and prejudice against female writers.
 Many of Charlotte’s siblings, including a brother Branwell, all passed away in 1848 and 1849.
 She was married in 1854 but died only one year later during her pregnancy in March of 1855.